DatabayAG/ImsmExport/README.md

 * Long Menu
 * Typ KPrim

 Once the test has been completed, the test results should be returned to the IMS-M platform so that statistics on the quality of the questions can be compiled.
-A special result file in CSV format can be exported within the test from the admin area "Export".
-It  does not contain personal data and can be further processed by the IMS-m software "Examinator".
+A special result file in CSV format can be exported within the test "Export" tab.
+The assessment identifier from the IMS-M platform is integrated into the CSV file name, simplifying data managment and transfer.
+The resulting file can then be further processed by the IMS-M software "Examinator".

-* For ILIAS versions: 5.2.0 - 7.9.99
+By default, the export does not contain personal data.
+A configuration page in the plugin administration of ILIAS allows the ILIAS-administrators to use checkboxes to specify which personal data from an ILIAS user account should be included in the export.

 ## Installation Instructions